marcgg/marcgg.github.com/_posts/2014-04-28-frame-based-layout-bad-code.md

 ## The Worst Code

-My take on this is that the code you wrote yesterday will be crap compared to what you can write today.
-And don't be depressed about it, that's a good thing: it only means you're getting better!
+My take on this is that the code you wrote yesterday will always be crap compared to what you can write today.
+Don't be depressed about it, that's a good thing !
+It means you're getting better!

-On some forum a few years back, someone asked "what's the worst code you ever saw".
+On some forum a few years back, someone asked "what's the worst code you ever saw ?".
 Someone responded something along the line of "every single piece of code I've written a long enough time ago".
-I really liked this answer, quite humbling and so much better than bashing a coworker or a random funny story.
+I really liked this answer, quite humbling and much better than bashing a coworker or a random funny story.

+So keep improving your skills, don't feel too bad about past coding mistakes and don't hate on new developers still learning - you were making the same mistakes at some point !